 - LC call numbers assigned by the Library of Congress are tagged as 050 00 or 050 _0.

-- LC classification call numbers assigned by libraries other than the Library of Congress are tagged 050 _4.
+- LC classification call numbers assigned by libraries other than the Library of Congress are tagged either 050 _4 or 050 14.

 - National Library of Canada call numbers in field 055 are sometimes in synch with LC classification and sometimes not; copy catalogers should not consider them to be equivalent to LC classification call numbers

 - On OCLC records field 090 is sometimes used for recording a locally assigned LC classification call number.
 CAUTION: A call number appearing in 090 in Voyager is not necessarily LC classification.
-The call number must be evaluated by the copy cataloger by searching it against the Orbis OPAC in the call number index.
-If the 090 is judged to be LC classification, it is generally retagged to 050 _4 (if it does not interfere with workflow) in order to facilitate shared cataloging on RLIN.
+The call number must be evaluated by searching it against the Orbis OPAC in the call number index.
+If the 090 is judged to be LC classification, it is generally retagged to 050 _4 (if it does not interfere with workflow).
 When in doubt, the copy cataloger should check the number on ClassWeb (if authorized) or with a catalog librarian.